wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^5^Tolerance for pain may be high, but it is not without limit.
 ^6^Eventually everyone begins to recognise, however dimly, that there *must* be a better way.
 ^7^As this recognition becomes more firmly established, it becomes a turning point.
-^8^This ultimately reawakens spiritual vision, simultaneously weakening the investment in physical sight.
+^8^This ultimately reäwakens spiritual vision, simultaneously weakening the investment in physical sight.
 ^9^The alternating investment in the two levels of perception is usually experienced as conflict, which can become very acute.
 ^10^But the outcome is as certain as God.
 </p>